 - Operating costs are still being negotiated with SCRRA.
 Measure I Metrolink/Rail Service Program funds are expected to fund operating costs, augmented during the initial five years with CMAQ and LCTOP for fare subsidies. - Fare revenue is calculated based on the minimum, and most conservative, estimate from the fare policy alternatives options. - Construction of the mainline is scheduled to be completed in December 2021. - Assembly of the DMUs is substantially complete and delivery of DMUs to California is scheduled to begin December 2021. - Revenue service is projected to commence in summer 2022, but is dependent on approval from the Federal Railroad Administration.

-Current Development Phase: Construction Complete for Beneficial Use: 2022
+Project Lead Agency: SBCTA Current Development Phase: Construction Complete for Beneficial Use: 2022 Funding Plan: The project is funded as shown in the table below.

 REDLANDS PASSENGER RAIL (1,000s)